 A 50% threshold is applied as it is the view of the Investment Manager that an asset can only credibly be considered to have material sustainability characteristics if a majority of its activity is aligned with the SDGs.
 Achieving at least a 50% alignment means that more of the company's operations are aligned with the SDGs than not.
-This ensures the provision of sustainability solutions, products and/or services are a significant proportion of that company's activity, implying they are a priority for the company and the company's directors.
+This ensures the provision of sustainability solutions, products and/or services are a significant proportion of that company's directors.
 It also typically indicates those activities are/have been a strategic focus for the company, whereas a lower alignment may be reached with less of a deliberate or conscious focus.